digital-science/fraggle-synchrony/README.md

     rev = client.rev
     client.get rev, "/path/to/thing"

+The full list of supported commands is: rev, set, get, del, stat

+wait is not supported - just use the standard aynch callback mechanism provided by Fraggle (a pseudo-blocking wait command makes no sense).

 All using Fibers ensuring the code is still fully asynchronous.
 Pretty awesome huh? (bear in mind 99% of the awesomeness is clearly due to Ilya Grigorik and his wonderful [em-synchrony](https://github.com/igrigorik/em-synchrony), not me :)